AdobeDocs/workfront.en/help/classic/scenario-planner/access-needed-to-use-sp.md

 * Your Workfront administrator must enroll you in the new Adobe Workfront experience.&nbsp;

   <!--
-  Your Workfront administrator must assign you a layout template that includes the Scenarios area in the Main Menu.
-For information about customizing the Main Menu in a layout template, see Customize the Main Menu using a layout template.
-For information about assigning users to a Layout Template, see Assign users to a layout template.
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Your Workfront administrator must assign you a layout template that includes the Scenarios area in the Main Menu. </p> <p>For information about customizing the Main Menu in a layout template, see Customize the Main Menu using a layout template. </p> <p>For information about assigning users to a Layout Template, see Assign users to a layout template.</p> </li>
   -->

 * If you need to access plans you didn't create, a plan creator must give you the correct permissions to their plan to access it.&nbsp;For information about the permissions needed to access plans and initiatives that you didn't create, see the [Permissions needed to access plans and initiatives](#permissi) section in this article.